Tongyong Pinyin

-Since 1 January 2009, the Ministry of Education has officially promoted Hanyu Pinyin (per decision on 16 September 2008); local governments would "not be able to get financial aid from the central government" if they used Tongyong Pinyin-derived romanizations.
-After this policy change, Tongyong Pinyin has been used for the transliteration of some place names and personal names in Taiwan (Republic of China).
+From 1 January 2009, the Ministry of Education began promoting Hanyu Pinyin.
+Local governments were not able to get financial aid from the central government if they used Tongyong Pinyin-derived romanizations.
+However, Tongyong Pinyin has continued in use for the transliteration of some place names and personal names in Taiwan (Republic of China).
 Some of the romanized names of the districts, subway stations and streets in Kaohsiung, Tainan, Taichung, Yunlin County and other places are derived from Tongyong Pinyin – for example, Cijin District (旗津區, Cíjin Cyu).

 History

-The impetus behind the invention of Tongyong Pinyin came from the need for a standardized romanization system in Taiwan.
-For decades, the island had employed various systems, usually simplifications or adaptations of Wade–Giles.
-(Zhuyin, a standard phonetic system for language education in Taiwan's schools, does not use the Latin alphabet.)
+The impetus for the invention of Tongyong Pinyin was the need for a standardized romanization system.
+For decades, the island had employed varying systems, usually simplifications or adaptations of Wade–Giles.

+Zhuyin, a standard phonetic system for language education in Taiwan's schools, does not use the Latin alphabet.